 Shirley Bailey-Wood MBE

 Jonathan Thompson is chief executive of Digital UK, the not-for-profit organisation responsible for the operation and strategic development of Freeview.
 Previously, Jonathan worked in the office of the chairman at Daily Mail and General Trust plc, advising on group strategy.
 He is a former director of strategy of both media regulator Ofcom and Channel 4.
 Between 2007 and 2010 Jonathan was also a non-executive director of Which?
 Limited.
-Jonathan was co-opted to the Council in December 2015.
+Jonathan joined the Council in December 2015.

 Charles is an experienced corporate lawyer.
 He retired from Fladgate LLP in 2018 after seven years as their Chair and continues to work with them in a consultancy capacity, supporting client relationships and performing an ambassadorial role.
 During his career, Charles has acted for major public companies and institutions, including several in the insurance sector, as well as private companies and professional partnerships.
 He has been a specialist in corporate matters, including corporate governance, consumer and regulatory issues, since training with one of Fladgate’s predecessor firms in 1977 and has developed a wide ranging practice over more than 40 years.
 Charles joined the Council in April 2019.